 Perhaps, one day, she will let me take more.

 Canon A-1, Kodachrome

-Nohe at the Bushong House, New Market Battlefield, wearing a period dress of her own creation, made of Cadet uniform items.
+Former cadet, Nohelia, at the Bushong House on New Market Battlefield, wearing a period dress of her own creation, made of Cadet uniform items.
+She is very clever.